benweissmann/ress/README.md

 ## Usage

 This is the eventual goal. `sample.ress` has a currently-valid RESS stylesheet;
-look there if you want to see the project's status.
+look there if you want to see the project's status. `sample.css` contains the compiled version of `sample.ress`.

     body do                                       // body {
       font_size 12.px                             //   font-size: 12px;